Assassination of Abraham Lincoln: Motive

 There are various theories about Booth's motivations.
 In a letter to his mother, he wrote of his desire to avenge the South.
 Doris Kearns Goodwin has endorsed the idea that another factor was Booth's rivalry with his well-known older brother, actor Edwin Booth, who was a loyal Unionist.
-David S. Reynolds believes that, though disagreeing with his cause, Booth greatly admired the daring of abolitionist John Brown; Booth's sister Asia Booth Clarke quoted him as saying, "John Brown was a man inspired, the grandest character of the century!"
+David S. Reynolds believes that, though disagreeing with his cause, Booth greatly admired the daring of abolitionist John Brown.
+Booth's sister Asia Booth Clarke quoted him as saying, "John Brown was a man inspired, the grandest character of the century!"

 On April 11, Booth attended Lincoln's last speech, in which Lincoln promoted voting rights for emancipated slaves; Booth said, "That means nigger citizenship. ...
 That is the last speech he will ever give."
 Enraged, Booth urged Powell to shoot Lincoln on the spot.
-Whether Booth made this request because he was not armed or considered Powell a better shot than himself (Powell, unlike Booth, had served in the Confederate Army and thus had military experience) is unknown.
+Whether Booth made this request because he was not armed or considered Powell a better shot than himself is unknown.
+Powell, unlike Booth, had served in the Confederate Army and thus had military experience.
 In any event, Powell refused for fear of the crowd, and Booth was either unable or unwilling to personally attempt to kill the president.
 However, Booth said to David Herold, "By God, I'll put him through."